indigowhale33/FoodRec/README.md

 `/ingredients/suggestIngredients/params` -- suggests an ingredient that will generate the most recipes if it were added.
 Works!

+`/recipes/recommendRecipeCosineSimilarity/params` -- suggests a recipe from another recipe.
+Uses the cosine similarity method.
+Tested.

 More info on these calls in the appropriate `%router.js` file in the \router folder.